Recent progresses on QCD phases in a strong magnetic field -- views from Nambu--Jona-Lasinio model: Introduction

-In 2012, two serial papers of Regensburg group on the QCD phase transition at finite temperature and magnetic field, Refs.~\cite{Bali:2011qj,Bali:2012zg}, had triggered great interests all over the world in the features of QCD matter in strong magnetic field.
+In 2012, two serial papers of the Regensburg group on the QCD phase transition at finite temperature and magnetic field, Refs.~\cite{Bali:2011qj,Bali:2012zg}, had triggered great interests all over the world in the features of QCD matter in strong magnetic fields.
 In these LQCD simulations, though the MCE was well verified at zero temperature, the pseudo-critical temperature was unexpectedly found to decrease with $B$, thus called "inverse magnetic catalysis effect" (IMCE).
-By the way, they discovered one year later that the features of gluon action density are similar to those of chiral condensate in strong magnetic field~\cite{Bali:2013esa}, which then binds $\chi$SB and confinement even more tightly.
-After the watershed year of 2012, the number of works exploring the effects of magnetic field boomed a lot.
-First of all, the following years saw a lot of attempts to explain the IMCE, which can be mainly classified into three categories: inhibition from collective excitations~\cite{Fukushima:2012kc,Mao:2016fha}, chiral chemical potential effect~\cite{Chao:2013qpa,Cao:2014uva} and running coupling~\cite{Kojo:2012js,Ferrer:2014qka,Ferreira:2014kpa,Farias:2014eca,Farias:2016gmy,Mueller:2015fka,Endrodi:2019whh}.
-The scheme with running coupling has a much wider market, even though the concrete realizations of the IMCE were diverse.
+Incidentally, they discovered one year later that the features of gluon action density are similar to those of chiral condensate in strong magnetic field~\cite{Bali:2013esa}, which then binds $\chi$SB and confinement even more tightly.
+After the watershed year of 2012, the number of works exploring the effects of magnetic field grew rapidly.
+First of all, the following years saw a lot of attempts to explain the IMCE, which mainly fit into three categories: inhibition from collective excitations~\cite{Fukushima:2012kc,Mao:2016fha,Mao:2017tcf}, chiral chemical potential effect~\cite{Fukushima:2010fe,Chao:2013qpa,Yu:2014sla,Yu:2014xoa,Cao:2014uva} and running coupling~\cite{Kojo:2012js,Ferrer:2014qka,Ferreira:2014kpa,Fraga:2013ova,Andersen:2014oaa,Farias:2014eca,Ayala:2014gwa,Farias:2016gmy,Mueller:2015fka,Endrodi:2019whh}.
+The scheme with running coupling has seen a much wider market, even though the concrete realizations of the IMCE were diverse.
 Of course, the concept of asymptotic freedom is well known in QCD, but it is still challenging to consistently work out the $B$ dependence of the running coupling.
+We also note that there were some related works about the magnetic, baryon, and electric charge susceptibilities of QCD matter in strong magnetic field~\cite{Frasca:2011zn,Bali:2012jv,Bonati:2013vba,Kamikado:2014bua,Bali:2020bcn,Fu:2013ica,Fukushima:2016vix,Bhattacharyya:2015pra,Ferreira:2018pux,Ding:2021cwv}.